cwchentw/mkg/docs/_sources/intro.rst.txt

 **mkg is still at early stage.
 We may introduce compatibility-breaking changes** **without any warning.**

-``mkg`` stands for Makefile Generator, a opinioned GNU Make-based project generator.
+``mkg`` stands for Makefile Generator, a opinionated GNU Make-based project generator.
 The utility aims to simplify the routines to write boilerplate code for cross-platform Makefile and to create common project structures.
 Currently, ``mkg`` supports console application and library projects for either C or C++.